irm1005-itec1005-fall-2023/template-assignment-03/README.md

 ## TLDR

 1. Initialise an array and complete the five functions in the `index.js` file.
+2. Run the automated tests and view results in the console.
 2. Commit your code to your assignment repository in GitHub.
 3. Turn on GitHub Pages in your repository to host your web page online.